JabRef/jabref/README.md

 For IntelliJ IDEA, just import the project via a Gradle Import by pointing at the `build.gradle`.

+## Testing

+`gradlew test` executes the normal unit tests.
+If you want to test the UI, execute `gradlew integrationTest`.
+Sources for the integration test are kept in `src/integrationTest`.

 ## Release Process

 Requires [install4j].